databricks/databricks-sql-nodejs/docs/troubleshooting.md

 ## Lost connection

-In this case HiveClient you have to reconnect.
+In this case DBSQLClient you have to reconnect.

 To define if the connection lost, you should subscribe on event "close":